zpinto/learn-flaskRESTful-dev-deployment/README.md

   - Note: I added the URL of the application to the "url" variable in the Postman environment that was made to help make application testing easy

-### Debuging
+### Debugging

-In the case that the above steps do not work, the best way to go about fixing the problem is lookin through the logs.
+In the case that the above steps do not work, the best way to go about fixing the problem is looking through the logs.
 To effectively do this, you will need to install the Heroku CLI.
 Refer [here](https://devcenter.heroku.com/articles/heroku-cli#getting-started) for information on how to install and get started with the CLI.

 Once you have the CLI installed, find the applications logs by executing this command: